vardhansanagapalli/-TeamSatty-s-Interview-Prep-Asst/README.md

 ## Contact

-For any questions or feedback, please reach out to us at [your-email@example.com].
+For any questions or feedback, please reach out to us at vveda@gitam.in

 ---